Defamation and Legal Proceedings: Maryland's Absolute Litigation Privilege

 In Day v.
 Johns Hopkins Health Sys.
 Corp., the Fourth Circuit held that an expert witness who had falsely testified in a successful scheme to sell his services to 'help kill cases' on behalf of large mining corporates, nevertheless, could not be sued for defamation, applying Maryland's absolute Litigation Privilege. even though his fraud was discovered and his expert testimony was found to be false lies.
 As the Fourth Circuit noted, someone who testifies with knowing falsity under oath can be charged with the crime of perjury.
 However, they cannot be sued for defamation.
 907 F.3d 766 (4th Cir.
 2018).

-Maryland's absolute litigation privilege also shields negotiation letters related to litigation and other litigation correspondence from defamation claims as well as court filings.
+Maryland's absolute litigation privilege also shields negotiation letters related to litigation and other litigation correspondence from defamation claims; the privilege also shields court filings.
 See Norman v.
 Borison, 418 Md.
 630, 658 (2011); Mixter v.
 Farmer, 215 Md.
 App.
 536, 543 (2013) ("an absolute privilege for attorneys to make potentially defamatory statements if the statements have some rational relationship to the judicial proceedings.").

-People contact Mosson Law, LLC, about defamation matters concerning statements online.
+People can contact Mosson Law, LLC, about defamation matters concerning statements online and made in non-court writings as well as verbally.
 Likewise, defamation can occur via statements in social media groups.
+The list goes on, especially as technology changes.
+The firm has handled more than one YouTube related disputes in 2025.

-In addition, some people contact the firm about protective order disputes where they contend the other side lied.
+People sometimes seek to pursue defamation about protective order disputes, where of course, they contend the other side lied.
 It may be so, but that other side cannot be pursued via defamation, due to Maryland's absolute Litigation Privilege, if the alleged lies occurred as court testimony, or in a court filing.
+A protective order also is a court procedure shielded from defamation claims due to this privilege.

 Gregg H. Mosson, Esq.